The Voice on the Radio

 The Voice on the Radio is a part of the The Face on the Milk Carton Series collection.

-For Reeve, college life seems overwhelming.
-And as a first-time disc jockey at his college radio station, he is discovering that dead air can kill you.
-To fill the silence, he finds himself spilling Janie's story over the airwaves.
+But Reeve is away at college, navigating a world that feels harder than either of them expected.
+When Reeve lands a late-night spot at the campus radio station, he discovers the perfect story to captivate listeners: Janie’s.
 Reeve is so sure that Janie will never find out what's making his broadcast such a hit that he doesn't stop himself.
 What will be the price for Janie?

 An Excerpt fromThe Voice on the Radio